 TCM: We often work from the road and also use a Verizon hot spot.
 The coast-to-coast phone and internet coverage we’ve enjoyed over the years is simply incredible.
 Any other tips for our readers?

-Diane: The national forests have metal box to deposit your campsite reservation and payment.
+Diane: The national forests have metal boxes to deposit your campsite reservation and payment.
 These metal iron rangers require cash, and we were running low here and there.
 Like most of society, we use credit cards.
 So make sure you have cash for campsites, laundry, and pay showers.

 John: We camped at an excellent Corp of Engineers campground in Arkansas the week before the kids in Arkansas kids went on Spring Break.
 We practically had the whole campground to ourselves.
 That’s the way to do it.
 We do our best to follow the weather.
 That’s why we went to Arkansas as the rest of the eastern United States was clogged with snow and rain.
 We looked at the weather forecast and Arkansas was going to have good weather.
 We love that flexibility.